- Code ECON3056

 - Demonstrate an understanding of classic texts in economics

-- Apply theoretical results to practical examples
+- Apply theoretical results to practical economic examples

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.